All Products

 Alert configuration

-Configure different alert methods for various rules to facilitate differentiated alerts, such as phone alerts for strong rule exceptions and text message alerts for weak rule exceptions.
-If multiple alert configurations are hit simultaneously, set the effective alert policy accordingly.
+You can configure different alert methods for different rules to customize alerts.
+For example, you can configure phone alerts for strong rule exceptions and text message alerts for weak rule exceptions.
+If a rule matches multiple alert configurations, you can set an alert policy to determine which configuration to apply.

 Note

-1. On the Quality Rule Details page, click the Alert Configuration tab, then click Create Alert Configuration to open the Create Alert Configuration dialog box.
+1. On the Quality Rule Details page, on the Alert Configuration tab, click the Create Alert Configuration button to open the Create Alert Configuration dialog box.

 2. In the Create Alert Configuration dialog box, set the parameters.